randomseed-io/bankster/doc/10_introduction.md

 picked up.

-Currencies can also have **additional**, external properties, like relations to countries, internationalized (i18n) settings etc. They are stored in registries too.
+Currencies can also have **additional**, external properties, like relations to countries, localized (l10n) settings etc. They are stored in registries too.

 Having a currency we can create **money** objects which are based on records having 2
 fields: